BranislavLazic/ecommerce/actors-futures-cats.md

 ## Combining web service calls with Actors and Futures

-Akka actors and Scala concurrency are effective tools for creating concurrent applications.
-Scala Futures are concurrent functions, and provide a way to maninpuate and combine concurrent tasks without blocking (or, as we'll see later, provide a way to isolate and manage blocking when working with Futures).
-Akka actors are essentially lightweight, distributed, concurrent objects, representing state that can be accessed concurrently.
+Akka actors and Scala `Future`s are effective tools for creating concurrent applications.
+Scala Futures are concurrent functions, and provide a way to maninpulate and combine concurrent tasks without blocking (or, as we'll see later, provide a way to isolate and postpone blocking).
+Akka actors are essentially lightweight, distributed objects representing concurrent state.
 Combining the two yields a powerful tool-set for simplifying managing concurrent tasks.

-This post describes how the [Orchestrator](https://github.com/lukewyman/ecommerce/tree/master/orchestrator) in ecommerce uses Akka Actors along with Futures to coordinate requests to microservices.
+This post describes how the [Orchestrator](https://github.com/lukewyman/ecommerce/tree/master/orchestrator) in ecommerce uses Akka Actors, along with `Future`s, to coordinate requests to microservices.
 The problem that needs to be solved, is how to coordinate and manage these calls in a way that effectively leverages this opportunity to design a solution that is the most responsive to the user.
 A given use case often requires that multiple requests be made to the microservices that represent the units of work that comprise the use case.
 Delegating each microservice request to an actor allows these requests to executed concurrently, which is an effective way of achieving the desired responsiveness.

 The microservice APIs in ecommerce are exposed as REST endpoints, so each microservice is represented in this solution by an HTTP Client actor in the Orchestrator module.
 For insights on how to build an Akka actor that works as an HTTP client using Akka HTTP, take a look at [Creating an HTTP Client Actor](http-client-actor.md).